-‘Supermum’ Dale Murray’s tips on balancing a family, career and a busy travel schedule
+‘Supermum’ Dale Murray’s tips on balancing a successful career, a family and a busy travel schedule

 Having a highly successful career that involves a hectic travel schedule, while bringing up a family – a near-impossible feat?
 We thought we’d take the upcoming Mother’s day as an opportunity to ask Dale Murray CBE, one of the UK’s most successful businesswomen, for tips that help her balance it all.

 Amongst her achievements she counts serving on the Business Taskforce for David Cameron, being awarded British Angel Investor of the Year, founding Omega Logic, receiving a CBE from the Queen and being a mother to three children.
 Check out her top 8 tips below.

 - Capture “to do’s” on the fly.When I’m getting ready in the morning, that’s when I seem to remember all the quick emails I need to send.
 To save time, and avoid forgetting what I need to do, I grab my phone and very quickly dictate a sentence that starts the email off.
 When I have a moment later, maybe on the train, I see all the drafts in my mail folder and can quickly finish them off and send.
 Dictating is so much quicker than typing.
 I also use the Google Keep app to keep track of all my lists and reminders - but there are loads of list-taking productivity apps out there.
 The trick is to digitally capture these “to do” thoughts as we remember them.

 - Automate.
 Anything I do regularly I try to automate; for example I often have to provide my address on emails, so I’ve set up a 3-digit keyboard shortcut that enters my full address.
 This can be used for anything that you regularly type - names, short instructions, email address, etc. (for iOS: go to general > keyboard > text replacement).
 I use a secure password manager like LastPass across all my devices, so that online form filling and password management are done for me.